duranserkan/DRN-Project/README.md

   * to get unified microservices topology and their self-documentation
 * get opinionated ideas about soft skills for engineering and management

+**Please contact me via LinkedIn for information on obtaining a more flexible commercial license**

 [About Project](#about-project) | [Solution Structure](#solution-structure) | [About Design and Architecture](#about-design-and-architecture) | [About Management](#about-management) | [Engineering Manifest](#durans-engineering-manifest)

 ## About Project